Moving Manufacturing from China to Other Southeast Asian Countries

 Diversifying your supply chain can introduce complex new challenges and opportunities.
 Values of materials, labor, quality and colour differ by country, creating a nuanced business environment.
 Proactive organizations work with packaging experts to ensure they have control over the factors that impact their bottom lines.

 When diversifying your supply chain or moving manufacturing out of China, compliance issues are a major consideration.
 Different countries have different safety standards within their production environments, along with methods for enforcing safety standards.
-Before working with a new manufacturing partner in Southeast Asia, make sure the organization meets all compliance standards necessary for business.
+Before working with a new manufacturing partner and having products made in Southeast Asia, make sure the organization meets all compliance standards necessary for business.

 Work with packaging optimization experts

-As manufacturing is a key component in the viability of your supply chain, fluctuations in labor costs and tariffs can have a resounding effect on your bottom line.
+As manufacturing is a key component in the viability of your supply chain, fluctuations in labor costs and tariffs can have a resounding effect on your bottom line, causing you to start producing manufactured goods in the southeast region.
 At BillerudKorsnäs, we provide expertise in packaging optimizations within Southeast Asian supply chains, and have the ability to simplify the complex packaging relationships to a single point of contact.

 Contact us to find out how much you could be saving with our managed packaging solutions.